a77lic7ion/gw2-commkit2/README.md

 - **🤖 AI-Powered Run Generation**: Instantly create optimized 4-hour meta-event schedules using the Google Gemini API.
 Choose from different "train" types (morning, evening, etc.) to get a run tailored to your play schedule.
 - **⏰ Live Timetable Sync**: Pull a real-time schedule of all upcoming world bosses, Heart of Thorns metas, and other major events based on the reliable `gw2.ninja` timer data.
 - **📊 Interactive Timeline Graph**: Get a visual overview of your entire session.
 The graph shows all events laid out chronologically, with a "NOW" marker indicating the current time.
-- ** event list**: View upcoming events in a clean list, grouped by category.
+- **Event List**: View upcoming events in a clean list, grouped by category.
 Each event shows:
   - A countdown timer to its start.
   - An "Active for" timer and progress bar when it's live.
   - An upcoming event progress bar indicating when it's about to start (within 15 mins).
   - A one-click button to copy the waypoint chat link.
 - **✏️ Full Schedule Customization**: Take control of your run.
 You can add custom events, edit existing ones, or delete any event from the schedule.
 - **💾 Save & Load Runs**: Save your favorite generated or customized runs to your local profile.
 Load them anytime to get right back into the action.
 - **❤️ Favorite Events**: Mark any event as a favorite.
 The "Favorites" tab will then show you a personalized schedule of only the upcoming instances of your chosen events.
 - **⚙️ Settings & API Flexibility**:
   - A simple, email-based user profile system stored locally.
   - Flexibility to switch between Google Gemini and OpenAI for AI generation.
 - **📱 Modern, Responsive UI**: Built with React and Tailwind CSS for a clean, intuitive, and responsive experience on any device.

 ---